FrameworkComputer/ExpansionCards/Mechanical/README.md

  - Retrofit - This is a 2D drawing for a PCB that can be retrofit into existing Expansion Card cards sold by Framework.
    ![image](https://user-images.githubusercontent.com/28994301/118569521-f2834580-b72e-11eb-819e-f6a40577f389.png)

+## Getting Expansion Card Enclosures Fabricated

+We've designed the enclosures to be printable on home 3D printers using PLA filament.

+If you don't have a 3D printer, it's also easy to order enclosures from the various printing services that are out there.
+Because Expansion Cards are tiny, it is extremely inexpensive to get cards printed.
+We haven't used all of the services below, but these are some of the popular ones:
+ - Shapeways (https://www.shapeways.com/) - HP MJF material
+ - Hubs (https://www.hubs.com/) - HP MJF material (has a minimum order quantity)
+ - Treatstock (https://www.treatstock.com/) - Range of materials, including PLA